 Nothing Runs Like a Deere

 Now, I won’t go too far into the short-lived line of tractors designed to match your patio furniture, nor will I delve into the company’s brief experiment with the electric riding mower (Really!) … instead I will tell you about the one common thread.
-That equipment, you see, was produced in the John Deere Horicon Works facility in Horicon, Wisconsin.
+That equipment, you see, produced in the John Deere Horicon Works facility in Horicon, Wisconsin.

 I had the opportunity for a brief visit and tour of Horicon Works last week.
 Located about 45 minutes northeast of Madison, on the edge of the Horicon Marsh, Horicon Works has been John Deere’s flagship factory for more than 100 years.
 Horicon Marsh, I’ll mention, is the largest freshwater cattail marsh in the US and the town of Horicon is smack dab in the center of Packers Land.
 (Maybe only a slight coincidence that these two organizations share the same iconic colors.)